CrossBreezeNL/CrossGenerate/Documentation/docs/Examples/Microsoft_SSIS/Datavault/HubSat_package.md

 ##### Source

 ###### Connection Manager
-Note that the business rules are applied on the SQL statement
+Note that the business rules are applied on the SQL statement.
 ![Output Source Connection Manager](img/hubsat_output_source_connection.png)

 ###### Columns